MAB

 Standards and guidelines for quality assurance in the European Higher Education Area

-Board members of the Hungarian Accreditation Committee (since 1 March 2018 |
+Members of the Hungarian Accreditation Committee (from May 1, 2025) |

 |